abpframework/abp/docs/en/studio/running-applications.md

 ### Build

-It's the [similiar](#build) options like root of the tree options.
+It's the [similar](#build) options like root of the tree options.
 The only difference between them it's gonna be execute the selected application.

 ![csharp-application-context-menu-build](images/solution-runner/csharp-application-context-menu-build.png)